RafaelMurad/job-hunting-assistant/docs/SECURITY_AUDIT.md

 **Remediation:**

-1. Implement rate limiting middleware (e.g., `@upstash/ratelimit`)
+1. If/when the app is exposed to broader public usage, move to a distributed limiter (Upstash/Vercel KV)
-2. Add per-user quotas for AI operations
+2. Add per-user quotas for AI operations if costs become a concern
-3. Implement request throttling at Vercel level
-4. Add spending limits on AI providers
+3. Consider provider-side budget limits where available

 **Priority:** HIGH